fw-tools/fwunify/README.md

 python src/api.py
 ```

-In another terminal, use the HTTP POST method (for example: curl command) to send the intention in NILE to the application:
+In another terminal, use the HTTP POST method (for example: curl command) to send the intention in FWlang to the application:

 ```bash
 curl --data-binary "@intent.txt" -X POST http://localhost:5000